xaizek/zograscope/README.md

 * lines that start with a `#` (comments), which are ignored
 * lines without `/` are treated as shell-like globs against filename which apply at any directory level and define paths whose processing should be skipped
+* lines that start with `/` always match paths instead of filename and provide a way to specify files to be ignored only in the root
-* other lines are treated as shell-like globs against paths relative to the root (no leading `/`) which define paths whose processing should be skipped
+* other lines are treated as shell-like globs against paths relative to the root (leading `/` is allowed, but has no effect other than changing type of a match) which define paths whose processing should be skipped

 No way to escape leading `#` or a newline at the moment.